MrCreosote/jgi_kbase_integration_tests/README.md

   the file in question has expired and the file is only available on HPSS.
   Download the file from the production JGI endpoint to recreate the cache.
-* If tests are failing because the workspace is throwing 404s, 502s, connection refused, or consistently timing out it's probably due to [this bug]( ) TODO URL for workspace bug.
+* If tests are failing because the workspace is throwing 404s, 502s, connection refused, or consistently timing out it's probably due to [WOR-204](https://atlassian.kbase.us/browse/WOR-204).
   A PermGen error being thrown or occuring in the workspace logs is strong confirmation.
 If this occurs kill -9 the workspace and restart.
 * Avast (and presumably other antivirus software) can interfere with